 Pursuant to the Nonprofit Fair Compensation Act, DC Act 23-565, when grants are funded with District locally appropriated funds, a nonprofit organization may alternatively elect an indirect rate: (1) As calculated with the same percentage indirect cost rate as the nonprofit organization negotiated with any District agency within the past two years; or (2) As calculated with a percentage rate and base amount, determined by a certified public accountant using the nonprofit organization's audited financial statements from the immediately preceding fiscal year, pursuant to the OMB Uniform Guidance, and certified in writing by the certified public accountant.

 However, the statute excludes the following institutions from the alternative Nonprofit Fair Compensation Act indirect cost elections: foundations; hospitals; universities; and colleges.

 Note: federal rules always control for grants with federal funding sources.
 If awarded federal funding that passes through the District to the grantee, the indirect cost rate must be consistent with federal regulation 2 CFR 200.331 or its successor.

-The applicant must also note what percentage of their overall organization budget they are seeking tocover with this application and if the organization receives other funding or has applied for other funding to do similar work.
+The applicant must also note what percentage of their overall organization budget they are seeking to cover with this application and if the organization receives other funding or has applied for other funding to do similar work.

 Applicants that are hosting trainings for professional staff as a part of their work plan are encouraged toinclude the costs of securing interpreter services in their budgets.
-Applicants who need additional support to estimate the costs of interpreter services for budget purposes, may send an email to OVSJG@dc.gov, and the subject line should read "FY 2023 Special Education Legal Services for Emerging Adult Defendants RFA."
+Applicants who need additional support to estimate the costs of interpreter services for budget purposes, may send an email to Ovsjg.RFAquestions@dc.gov, Attn: FY2024 SPSB RFA Grant Application Inquiry by July 7, 2023 at 5:00pm ET.

 Letters of Support and Memoranda of Understanding (MOU) (2.5%) (submit an attachment) All applicants must include at least two (2) letters of support.
-These letters should be current and representative of a multi-disciplinary support base, demonstrate the need, the intended use and expected results from the use of grant funds.
+These letters should be current and representative of a multi-disciplinary support base within the priority area(s) selected.